 As a Teamup calendar administrator, you’ll be working with administrator level access.

-When you access your calendar with administrator access, you can open the Settings which give you full administrative powers.
+Someone with administrator access can open the Settings which provide full administrative powers.
 Within Settings, you can add or delete sub-calendars; create, modify, and delete sharing links; create, modify, delete events, change subscription plans or add account users beyond the limit that may incur extra cost.

 Anyone with administrator access can do all of these actions listed above, and even delete your entire calendar.

 Keep administrator access limited to yourself or authorized individuals; don’t give admin-level access to users who do not need to manage anything in the Settings.

 A frequent mistake calendar administrators make is to grant administrator rights to users who need to create and modify calendar events, but do not need to manage the calendar settings.